gpii-ops/gpii-infra/README.md

 1. Place an SSH key you'd like to use at `~/.ssh/id_rsa.gpii-ci`
    * Make sure the file is owned by you with `600` permissions.
    * Using your own key is fine if all you want is to test your own personal dev cluster.
 However, remember that your "fake" key won't let you log into shared environments like `stg`, or allow other developers to ssh to your cluster's nodes.
 For those purposes, you'll need a copy of the "official" `id_rsa.gpii-ci` from `~deploy/.ssh` on `i40`.
-   * This path is hardcoded into `.kitchen.yml` and the code responsible for provisioning instances.
+   * This path is hardcoded into the code responsible for provisioning instances.
    * The configuration process could create user accounts (there is already ansible code in the `ops` repo to do this) but for now we'll use this shared key.
 1. For ad-hoc debugging and ansible: `ssh-add ~/.ssh/id_rsa.gpii-ci`